tommytran732/tommytran.io/content/contact.md

 ![Matrix](/images/matrix.jpg)

-## Signal

-The best way to contact me is to use [Signal](https://signalapp.com).
-My Signal number is +1 4153666350.
-Note that this number is for Signal only - please do not call or send me SMS/MMS/RCStommy.asc messages.

 ## Matrix

-You can also contact me via Matrix.
+The best way to contact me is through Matrix.
 My account is [@tommy:arcticfoxes.net](https://matrix.to/#/@tommy:arcticfoxes.net).
 If you do not have a an account, you can sign up for one on my homeserver [arcticfoxes.net](https://arcticfoxes.net).
 I do not ask for your email address or any personal information for registration.

 ## Email